R101: Background

-An extremely-optimistic timetable was drawn up, with construction of the government-built R101 to begin in July 1925 and be complete by the following July, with a trial flight to India planned for January 1927.
+An extremely optimistic timetable was drawn up, with construction of the government-built R101 to begin in July 1925 and be complete by the following July, with a trial flight to India planned for January 1927.
 In the event, the extensive experimentation that was necessary delayed the start of construction of R101 until early 1927.
 R100 was also delayed, and neither flew until late 1929.

 Design and development

-The entire airship programme was under the direction of the Director of Airship Development (DAD), Group Captain Peregrine Fellowes, with Colmore acting as his deputy.
+The entire airship programme was under the direction of the Director of Airship Development, Group Captain Peregrine Fellowes, with Colmore acting as his deputy.
 Lieutenant-Colonel Richmond was appointed Director of Design: later he was credited as "Assistant Director of Airship Development (Technical)" with Squadron Leader Michael Rope as his assistant.
 The Director for Flying and Training, responsible for all operational matters for both airships, was Major G.H.
 Scott, who had developed the design of the mooring masts that were to be built.
 Work was based at the Royal Airship Works at Cardington, Bedfordshire, which had been built by Short Brothers during the First World War and had been employed by the Admiralty to copy and improve on the latest German designs from captured rigid airships.
 The Works had been nationalised in 1919, but after the loss of the R38 (then in the process of being transferred to the US as ZR2), naval airship development was stopped and it had been placed on a care and maintenance basis.

 R101 was to be built only after completion of an extensive research and test programme by the National Physical Laboratory (NPL).
 As part of this programme, the Air Ministry funded the costs of refurbishing and flying R33 in order to gather data about structural loads and the airflow around a large airship.
 This data was also made available to Vickers; both airships had the same elongated tear-drop shape, unlike previous designs.
 Hilda Lyon, who was responsible for the aerodynamic development, found that this shape produced the minimum amount of drag.
 Safety was a primary concern and this would have an important influence on the choice of engines.